What is a form 1098-T?

 - The Form 1098-T is provided by the University of La Verne to all students in a degree seeking program, who have provided their social security number to the Office of the Registrar.
 Please review the IRS regulations or contact your individual tax consultant concerning eligibility to claim tax education credit(s).

 - If you did not provide the University of La Verne with a Social Security Number (or you do not have one), you will not have a 1098T form available to you.
-If you have recently obtained a SSN or TIN, you can contact the Registrar’s Office no later than December 15th, 2018 to provide that information by completing the W-9S form.
+If you have recently obtained a SSN or TIN, you can contact the Registrar’s Office no later than December 15th, each year, to provide that information by completing the W-9S form.
 Please click here to obtain the form.

 I received payment from the Department of Veteran Affairs.
 How are my VA benefits reported on my Form 1098-T?